SJ23 Tech Tip E01, (Updated 2024-10-15) Bob Schimmel

 1. Confirm that VHF squelch operates correctly and set the volume to a comfortable level.

-2. Confirm if the radio is affected with the NOISE.
+2. Confirm if the radio is affected by the electrical NOISE.
 It may be intermittent.
 Another clue.

 3. If the NOISE is heard, open the squelch.